Sophie Mahir Artist

 My Life in Perth Today

-Now, I work from my studio in WA, where the harsh, brilliant light and vibrant landscapes have breathed new life into my palette.
-My work is a conversation between my two homes: the misty, nostalgic memories of the British coast and the high-contrast energy of the Australian landscape.
+Now, I work from my studio in Western Australia, where the strong, brilliant light and vibrant landscapes have breathed new life into my colour palette.

 Here I am in my Art Studio in Midland, Perth working on the Australian Seascapes collection.